-- a.
-STRONGLY OPPOSES criminalization of humanitarian activities on behalf of undocumented immigrants including the provision of water, food, first aid, healthcare and transportation to healthcare facilities for the purpose of treatment - b.
+- STRONGLY OPPOSES criminalization of humanitarian activities on behalf of undocumented immigrants including the provision of water, food, first aid, healthcare and transportation to healthcare facilities for the purpose of treatment - b.
 OPPOSES the requirement of health professionals to identify and report any patient believed to be an illegal immigrant and further opposes the requirement of health professionals to ask any patient their immigration status in order to deny care.
 (1995) - c.
 STRONGLY OPPOSES restrictions for undocumented immigrants to qualify for Medicaid and SCHIP - d.
-SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - i. emergency care and treatment; - ii. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - iii. preventive services: immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - iv. primary care and access to a medical home; - v. necessary medication; - vi. comprehensive mental health services; - vii. comprehensive dental care services. - viii. organ donations (2012)
+SUPPORTS an individual's right, regardless of immigration status, to services that include provisions for: - i. emergency care and treatment; - ii. pregnancy-related services, including but not limited to, family planning, prenatal care, labor and delivery; - iii. preventive services such as immunizations, infectious disease screening and treatment, especially for tuberculosis, sexually transmitted diseases, including voluntary and anonymous HIV testing, breast exams, pap smears. - iv. primary care, comprehensive mental health and dental care services, and access to a medical home; - v. necessary medication; - vi. comprehensive mental health services; - vii. comprehensive dental care services. - viii. organ donations (2012)